lavenia13/onlinebloggingsystem/README.md

 Blog Management: Create, edit, delete, and view blog posts.

-Responsive Design: Optimized for both desktop and mobile devices
+Responsive Design: Optimized for both desktop and mobile devices.

 Rich Text Editor: Write blogs with formatting options for an enhanced experience.